 Cons: - Technical holes and Open holes are not mixed well.
 Feels like two 9 holes back to back.

 Other Thoughts: This course is certainly better than some of the reviews suggest.
-The back is a little bland but the front is awesome and requires some serious control.
+I think its the 4th best in the Nashville area.

 2 of 2 people found this review helpful.